BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 I doubt that acting in opposition to the prevailing myth will dismantle it because in doing so, we engage in a *dialectic* that perfectly integrates any resistance.
 I believe, although without justification, that the solution resides in *creation* and *affirmation*, not in criticism devoid of creation but in the *act of creating to critique*.

-But wait a moment!
+Pause for a moment!
-Is this a call to action?
+Is this a call for action?
-Every corner of the world seems to be shouting that we must act, that we must hustle, be productive, creative, and so on.
+It appears that every corner of the globe is demanding action, insisting on hustle, productivity, creativity, and more.
-Often, I feel overwhelmed by anxiety because of this.
+Often, I find myself submerged in a sea of anxiety, born from the unknown -- the uncertainty of what is expected of me (Lacan).
-This anxiety arises from not knowing what's expected of me (Lacan).
+It feels like we need to be everything, everywhere, all at once in today's world.
-Today we have to be *Everything Everywhere All at Once*.
+I suspect this is a feeling shared by many young individuals.
-I believe many young people experience this sensation.
+It's like there's a pervasive social expectation to achieve something, to carve out an *identity*, to blaze a trail, to establish a family, but without a clear roadmap to success.
-It feels like a pressing social demand to accomplish something, to become someone, to forge a path, to start a family, but without clear instructions on how to fulfill these expectations.
+This pressure can feel heavy, oppressive, an incessant nagging to which we don't know how to react.
-This demand can feel like a weight, a burden, a constant pestering that one doesn't know how to respond to.
+Yet we continue to engage in this relentless competition due to the lack of an alternative vision.
-But we remain in this *rat race* due to the absence of an alternative vision.
+The fantasy continues to entice us.
-The fantasy persists.
+We're encouraged to embrace an entrepreneurial spirit, to take risks, to globetrot, to accumulate debt for that dream home.
-We are told to be more entrepreneurial, to take risks, to travel around the world, to plunge into debt to buy that house.
+We're prompted to venture out, to "find ourselves" by buying a book, attending a seminar, or enrolling in a course, with the promise that once we discover this elusive "self", we can finally silence that gnawing anxiety.
-We are advised to venture out, find ourselves by purchasing a book, attending a seminar, enrolling in a course, and once we somehow discover "us", we can finally quell that nagging anxiety.
+However, the fantastical, authentic "self" we're taught to envisage doesn't really exist.

-But there is no such fantastic authentic "us" as we learned to imagine it.
+So, given that we are constantly implored to act, to produce, to rush, to perform, perhaps we should allow ourselves a pause before diving headlong into productivity again.

-So perhaps, since we are constantly being asked to act, to do, to run, to hurry, to produce, we might want to pause before we once again dive into productivity.
+It could be beneficial to take a step back, to contemplate, reflect, and question the dominant narratives that have been presented to us as unassailable truths, as hegemonic and inevitable.
-Maybe what we need is to take a step back, to think, reflect, and question the overarching narratives that have been sold to us as truths, as hegemonic and natural.
+We might consider adopting a form of *postmodernism* that strips away the certainty from the notion that the prescribed lifestyle is the one we're bound and obliged to embrace.
-We could consider embracing a form of postmodernism that removes certainty from the knowledge that the prescribed lifestyle is the one we are destined and obligated to fulfill.
+And we might be able to traverse this desert of meaninglessness by fabricating new narratives, while fully conscious of their artificiality -- transforming from the leon into a child.

 >There is no such thing as a script to stick to; no single functional model of relationships; no single dignified or fulfilling lifestyle that is achieved through consumption, affluence or material goods.
 >Rather what human beings can do in the world is enriched by the diversity of their performance in the world by art, by poetry, by love, by a sense of collectivity and a sense of building a shared future.